 fbpx

-Currently, one in five babies is born by C-section in the world, and although there is increasing knowledge about postpartum after this type of intervention, it is true that mothers may face similar difficulties and myths may appear that could affect the good start of breastfeeding.
-We are going to resolve the main doubts that mothers may have about the start of breastfeeding after a caesarean section.
+Currently, one in five babies is born by C-section in the world, and although there is increasing knowledge about postpartum after this type of intervention, it is true that mothers may face similar difficulties, and myths may appear that could affect a good start to breastfeeding.
+Let’s speak about the main worries that mothers may have about the start of breastfeeding and the first hours after c-section.

-If I am given an anaesthetic, do I have to wait to breastfeed?
+If I am given an anesthetic, do I have to wait to breastfeed?

-Of course you can!
-In fact, more and more hospitals are carrying out humanised caesarean sections which encourage mother’s involvement in delivery and immediate contact after the birth, with the help of the woman’s partner or the health staff to hold the baby in the upper part of the chest so that, in this way, mother and baby can get to know each other and start breastfeeding normally from the beginning.
+Of course, you can!
+In fact, more and more hospitals are carrying out humanized cesarean sections, which encourage the mother’s involvement in the delivery and immediate contact after the birth, with the help of the woman’s partner or the health staff to hold the baby in the upper part of the chest so that, in this way, mother and baby can get to know each other and start breastfeeding normally from the beginning.

 It is very important that for this first skin-to-skin contact, a series of safety rules are followed:

-Always be accompanied throughout the process, if we are with the couple should be aware of us and the baby.
+Always be accompanied throughout the process; if you are with your partner, they should be aware of you and the baby.

-Do not lie completely in bed and try to maintain an angle of 30 to 45 degrees.
+Do not lie completely flat in the bed, but try to maintain an angle of 30 to 45 degrees.

-Avoid getting distracted with the mobile phone or falling asleep during the process.
-If we get sleepy or tired during the process or the intake is better to leave the baby in his crib.
+Avoid getting distracted by a mobile phone or falling asleep during the process.
+If you get sleepy or tired during the process or the feed, it is better to leave your baby in a crib.

 And if I can’t do skin-to-skin, what do I do?

-Whenever possible, it’s best if you have the baby in skin-to-skin contact right after birth and, if that’s not possible, the second best option is for the baby to be in contact with the partner while you recover.
+Whenever possible, it’s best if you have the baby in skin-to-skin contact right after birth, and if that’s not possible, the second best option is for the baby to be in contact with the partner while you recover.
 It’s much better for the baby to be in skin-to-skin contact with an adult, even if it’s not his or her mother.
-Once you are recovered and you can be with your baby do not deprive yourself of repeating the experience of that first contact with your baby, you both will feel great.
+Once you have recovered and you can be with your baby, do not deprive yourself of repeating the experience of that first contact with your baby; you both will feel great.

 What position is going to be better for me to breastfeed?